 The Issuer pursues an active recruitment policy to maintain an appropriate level of expertise and know-how in a competitive labour market.
 This is an on-going risk, bearing in mind the highly specialised and complex nature of its business.

-Factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme
+Factors which are material for the purpose of assessing the market risks associated with the Securities